 Alternative B2: Oppose Extending the OTC Policy Compliance Date for Scattergood for Five Years

 At the September 30, 2022 meeting, the SACCWIS approved Alternative B1 as its statement of support to the State Water Board for extending the OTC Policy compliance date for Scattergood Units 1 and 2 for five years, from December 31, 2024, to December 31, 2029.
 The CAISO, CEC, CPUC, California State Lands Commission, Coastal Commission, and State Water Board reviewed the LADWP’s extension request and supporting documentation submitted to date and found no cause for objecting to the request.
 CARB abstained from commenting during the meeting as more time was needed to evaluate the LADWP’s request for Scattergood’s extension.
-The State Water Board is coordinating with the CARB as it evaluates the request.
+CARB subsequently determined that Scattergood will be able to comply with applicable air quality permitting requirements during the proposed extension period.

 Pursuant to Section 1.K of the OTC Policy, the SACCWIS advises the State Water Board on schedules for power plants not under the jurisdiction of the CPUC or operating within the CAISO BAA.
 Additionally, Section 3.B(2) of the OTC Policy states that the SACCWIS may consult with other appropriate agencies, including the LADWP, in the process of reviewing implementation schedules and providing recommendations to the State Water Board.